zeptofs/nz-api-documentation/source/index.html.md

 An Agreement is an arrangement between two parties that allows them to agree on terms for which future Payment Requests will be auto-approved.

-Split Agreements are managed on a per Contact basis and are unidirectional.
-In other words, if both parties wish for auto-approved Payment Requests, they must each propose an Agreement to the other.

-If a Payment Request is sent for an amount that exceeds the terms of the agreement, it will need to be manually approved by the recipient.
+Split Agreements are managed on a per Contact basis, and if a Payment Request  is sent for an amount that exceeds the terms of the agreement, it will not be created.

 Please refer to the [What is an Agreement](http://help.split.cash/articles/3094575-what-is-an-agreement) article in our knowledge base for an overview.
 <div class="middle-header">Direction</div>

 Agreements are therefore broken up by direction:

-1. **Incoming:** Agreement received from another Split account
+1. **Incoming:** Agreement received from another Split account [Deprecated]
-2. **Outgoing:** Agreement sent to another Split account
+2. **Outgoing:** Agreement sent to another Split account [Deprecated]
+3. **Outgoing:** Agreement sent to one of your Contacts

 ##Lifecycle